A marathon is a major physical feat, so it’s no surprise that training for one takes a long time.

 In addition to the training plan as written, it’s also a good idea to strength train twice a week.

-Your strength training workouts supplement your running mileage by increasing the strength in your muscles, tendons, ligaments, bones, and joints.
+Your strength training workouts supplement your weekly mileage by increasing the strength in your muscles, tendons, ligaments, bones, and joints.

 This, in turn, reduces your risk of injuries.

-Although different running coaches suggest various ways to schedule your strength training workouts relative to your runs, in general, we suggest strength training on your easy run days or cross-training workout days.
+Although different running coaches suggest various ways to schedule your strength training workouts relative to your runs, we generally suggest strength training on your easy run days or cross-training workout days.

 Your strength training workouts should be total-body workouts, focusing on compound exercises like squats, lunges, step-ups, deadlifts, push-ups, pull-ups, rows, and core exercises.